nodejs/modules/GOVERNANCE.md

 It only applies to [the Modules repository](https://github.com/nodejs/modules).

 Pull requests must reach consensus in a meeting in order to be merged into this repository.
-A pull request that is is unable to reach consensus cannot be merged into this repository.
+A pull request that is unable to reach consensus cannot be merged into this repository.

 #### Errata and Editorial Changes